lsfs/lsfs/README.md

 ### Hello 👋

-I'm a Computer Engineering student from Brazil currently diving into software architecture and network programming.\
+I'm a Computer Engineering student from Brazil.\
 I like to develop things using Java, Python and more recently Rust.\
-I have Windows as my main OS even though i've used only Linux for almost 12 years (and still do through WSL).\
+I have Linux as my main OS on my laptop and Windows on my dekstop, even though i've used only Linux for almost 12 years.\
+I do like programming, microcontrollers and networking.
 I'm also interested in topics related to audio such as filters, speech cloning and recognition.